NeowayLabs/packer-images/README.md

 Feel free to add more builders.
 The list of available builders are [here](https://www.packer.io/docs/builders/index.html).

-###

 ## Arguments

-On this project we separate the multi cloud schema and tools, with arguments on execution of Makefile.
+On this project we separate the multi cloud schema and tools using arguments when executing make.
 The valid arguments are:

 - `provider`